The views expressed by the host of this program make more sense than anything.

 City Hall or wherever this took place, they were overwhelmed.

-Maybe Cookie can find this before the program is because I can only remember specifically, but he asked, Well, where do you where do you make his money's coming from?
+Maybe Cookie can find this before the program is because I can't remember specifically, but he asked, well, where do you think his money is coming from?

 Obama's doing this for us.